rauc/rauc/docs/integration.rst

 * ``BOOT_ORDER``, which will contain a space-separated list of boot targets in the order they should be tried.
-* ``BOOT_<bootname>_LEFT``, which contains the number of remaining boot attempts to perform for the respective slot
+* ``BOOT_<bootname>_LEFT``, which contains the number of remaining boot attempts to perform for the respective slot.

 An example U-Boot script for handling redundant A/B boot setups is located in the ``contrib/`` folder of the RAUC source repository (``contrib/uboot.sh``).